 3. Listening to Podcasts

-If reading isn’t your thing, you can instead try learning finance via podcasts (or audiobooks).
+If reading isn’t your thing, you can instead try learning finance basics via podcasts (or audiobooks).
 Listening to the top money podcasts means you can use your time efficiently: Stream the podcast during your commute to and from work, while exercising or walking the dog, or even while cooking dinner.

 Some podcasts are aimed at beginners while others have more targeted audiences, usually those interested in investing.

-If you’re a beginner, check out:
+If you’re a beginner, consider checking out:

 • So Money